donshefer/cocos2d-ccsprite-showboundingbox/README.md

 cocos2d-ccsprite-showboundingbox
 ================================

-Cocos2d CCsprite category adding method to show a sprites bounding box with a transparent overlay.
+This is a simple, but useful, category for use with Cocos2d which will add a transparent overlay to show you the bounding box of a sprite.